-If your enterprise is in the business of transporting hazardous liquids such as oils, fuels and chemicals, you understand the threat that a spill can pose and just how crucial spill control and containment is.
+If your enterprise is in the business of transporting hazardous liquids such as oils, fuels and chemicals, you understand the threat that a spill can pose and just how crucial spill control and containment are.

-In fact, in early December 2020, 9News reported an accident in the south of Sydney in which a truck had overturned, resulting in the spill of up to 500L of both fuel and oil.
+In fact, in early December 2020, 9News Sydney reported an accident in the south of Sydney in which a truck had overturned, resulting in the spill of up to 500L of both fuel and oil.

 The incident took down a nearby power pole and caused a small fire at the location.
-This example highlights the danger of operating around these liquids and the importance of using spill contained pallets when moving hazardous liquids across the country.
+This example highlights the danger of operating around these liquids and the importance of using spill-contained pallets when moving hazardous liquids across the country.

 Let’s take a closer look at the specifics of spill containment pallets and the benefits they offer.
 By gaining a better understanding of what these products are you will be better placed to understand why they’re useful to your company.